Roll20/roll20-api-scripts/Shadowrun 5th Edition/README.md

 ### Functionality

-* Populate bar 1 for PC & grunts with stun.
+* Populate bar 1 for PC & grunts with stun
-* Populate bar 2 for Vehicle, Hosts, Sprites, and PC or Grunts with 'matrix' token marker with matrix.
+* Populate bar 2 for vehicle, hosts, sprites, and PC or grunts with 'matrix' token marker with matrix
-* Populate bar 3 for PC, grunt, and vehicles with physical.
+* Populate bar 3 for PC, grunt, and vehicles with physical
-* Populate name with character_name.
+* Populate name with character_name
 * Link bar 1 with stun if PC
 * Link bar 2 with matrix if 'matrix' token marker is on token
 * Link bar 3 with physical if PC